alifeee/blogtest/gists/gists.md

 I make a lot of random scripts.
 In another world, they would end up either buried in random repositories on GitHub, or buried in random folders on my computer or laptop.
 They would get lost.

-Gists make it easy to paste a script into, and then have all these
+Gists make it easy to paste a script somewhere, and then find it later, as they are all (I'm sure much to GitHub's enjoyment) in the same place.

 ## Why I like finding other people's gists

-More than just being able to share my own code, I like gists because other people have the same idea!
+More than just being able to share my own code, I like gists because other people have the same ideas as me!

+### Someone else has probably done what I want to do before

 If I'd like to accomplish a small scripting task, understand something self-contained, or find a code snippet for a specific task, I often search for it on the web.
 Unfortunately, in our Lord's year 2024, pages and pages of whatever search I make are mostly AI garbage ([here][verge-ai] is an article I have not read to pretend to verify my point).
 One help here is independent search engines like [Marginalia Search] or [Wiby].
 While they are fun for exploring a more indie version of the web, I also find adding `"site:gist.github.com"` to my web search often results in finding exactly what I want to do.